A Look at Each Vaccine: Cholera Vaccine

 The cholera vaccine is generally not required or recommended for travel anywhere in the world, with a few exceptions.
-For some traveling to a specific area within a particular country, local authorities may require that you receive the two-dose vaccine; however, no vaccine for cholera is available in the United States.
+For some traveling to a specific area within a particular country, local authorities may require that you receive the vaccine.

 What is cholera?

 Cholera is a bacterium (Vibrio cholerae) that attacks the intestines, causing diarrhea in about five of every 100 people who are infected.
 Sometimes quite severe, the diarrhea and subsequent loss of fluids can cause people to go into shock and die.

 While many people with cholera do not experience symptoms or only have mild diarrhea, those with more severe disease become quickly dehydrated as a result of frequent diarrhea and vomiting.
 Because of the rapid loss of fluids, patients can experience complications such as mineral imbalances, kidney failure, and arterial blockages.
 Expectant mothers can experience premature delivery or miscarriage.
 In the absence of rehydration therapy, about four of every 10 people with severe disease die from the illness.

 How common is cholera?

 Each year about 3 million cases of cholera are reported worldwide, and about 95,000 people die from the disease.
 About half of the deaths around the world occur in Africa.
 The small number of cases that occur in the U.S. are typically the result of travel to areas that have disease or from eating undercooked shellfish, such as crabs.

 Cholera bacteria may be present in contaminated food, water or shellfish.
 Shellfish contain cholera for the same reason that they contain hepatitis A virus.
 Both cholera and hepatitis A viruses are found in water.
 Because shellfish filter hundreds of quarts of water each day in their search for food, they actually catch and concentrate cholera and hepatitis A viruses.